Politics of Malaysia: Judicial

 The judiciary is theoretically independent of the executive and the legislature, although supporters of the government hold many judicial positions.
 The highest court in the judicial system is the Federal Court, followed by the Court of Appeal, and two High Courts, one for Peninsular Malaysia, and one for East Malaysia.
 The subordinate courts in each of these jurisdictions include Sessions Courts, Magistrates' Courts, and Courts for Children.
 Malaysia also has a Special Court to hear cases brought by or against all Royalty.

-The Special Court, established in 1993 to hear cases brought by or against Ruler.
+The Special Court was established in 1993 to hear cases brought by or against any Rulers.
 Before its establishment, Rulers were immune from any proceedings brought against them in their personal capacity.
 Rulers include the Yang di-Pertuan Agong (the elected Monarch), and the heads of state of Malaysia's component states.

 Separate from the civil courts are the Syariah Courts, which decide on cases which involve Malaysian Muslims.
 These courts run parallel to the normal court system, and are undergoing reforms that include the first ever appointment of female judges.
 Debate exists in Malaysia over whether the country should be secular or Islamic.
-Some state governments controlled by the Pan-Malaysian Islamic Party, including that of Terengganu, have passed Islamic laws, but these have not gone into effect due to opposition from the federal government.
+Some state governments controlled by the Pan-Malaysian Islamic Party (PAS), including that of Terengganu, have passed Islamic laws, but these have not gone into effect due to opposition from the federal government.